Ban black plastic!

 Let’s stop assuming we can recycle our way out of the plastic pollution epidemic and refuse, rethink, and reuse.
 We caused this problem Together we can fix it

-UK is one of the active countries against plastic pollution.
-It is worth to read this article: https://www.globalcitizen.org/en/content/uk-tackling-plastic-pollution-waste-plan/
+It is optimistic to see beyond the activism of institutions, the real laws of Governments.
+The UK is one of the active countries against plastic pollution.
+It is worth reading this article: https://www.globalcitizen.org/en/content/uk-tackling-plastic-pollution-waste-plan/

 enjoy darlings